Joey Daccord: International play

+On April 25, 2025, Daccord was selected to represent the United States at the 2025 IIHF World Championship.
+In the team's opening game against Denmark, Daccord earned a 26-save shutout in a 5–0 victory.
+In three games, Daccord achieved two wins, a 2.00 GAA, and a .919 save percentage.
+With Jeremy Swayman in net, the United States beat Switzerland 1–0 on May 25 to win the gold medal at the World Championships for the first time in 92 years.

 Personal life

 Daccord was born on August 19, 1996, to parents Brian and Daniela in North Andover, Massachusetts.
+Daccord is a citizen of Canada, Switzerland and the United States, but has chosen to represent the United States in international competition.
+He is fluent in German and Swiss German.

-Brian Daccord is a former goaltender who played professionally in the National League (NL) in Switzerland and is currently the President and Founder of Stop It Goaltending.
+Brian Daccord is a former goaltender who played professionally in the National League in Switzerland and is currently the President and Founder of Stop It Goaltending.
 He has worked for the Arizona Coyotes as a special assistant to the general manager, as well as the director of goaltending operations, and for the Toronto Maple Leafs as a goaltending scout.
 Brian is also a former goaltending coach of the Boston Bruins.
 Joey's younger brother, Alex, played goaltender for Saint Anselm College and his uncle, Tom, played professionally in Switzerland.

-Daccord is a citizen of Canada, Switzerland and the United States, but has chosen to represent the United States in international competition.

-Daccord is fluent in German and Swiss German.